BlockstreamResearch/codex32/docs/wallets.md

 Wallets should support import of 128- or 256-bit seeds; other lengths are optional.

 128-bit seeds are 48 characters in length, including the `MS1` prefix.
 256-bit seeds are 74.
-For other bitlengths, see the BIP.
+For other bit-lengths, see the BIP.

 The process for entering shares is:

-1. The user should select the bit length of the import before entering any actual data.
-1. Then the user should enter the first share.
-To the entext possible given screen limitations, when entering share data, data should be displayed in uppercase, visually separated into four-character windows.
+1. The user should enter the first share.
+To the extent possible given screen limitations, when entering share data, data should be displayed in uppercase, with visually distinct four-character windows.
 The first four-character window should include the `MS1` prefix, which should be pre-filled.
 1. Once the first share is fully entered, the wallet should validate the checksum and header before accepting it.
-   * The user should not be able to entire mixed-case or non-bech32 characters.
+   * The user should not be able to entire mixed-case characters.
+The user must be able to enter all bech32 characters as well as `?` indicating an erasure.
+Wallets may allow users to enter non-bech32 characters, at their discretion.
+(This may be useful to guide error correction, e.g. by attempting to replace all `B`s with `8`s.)
    * If the header is invalid, the wallet should highlight this and prevent the user from entering additional data until it is fixed.
 An invalid header is one that starts with a character other than `0` or `2` through `9`, or one which starts with `0` but whose share index is not `S`.
    * If the checksum is invalid, the wallet may use an error-correction algorithm to determine a corrected share, but the wallet MUST show these corrections to the user rather than silently applying them.
    * For substitution errors, the wallet may highlight the offending 4-character window or the offending character.
 It may also show the corrected character.
    * If the wallet can determine insertion or deletion errors, it should highlight the offending 4-character window.
+When detecting insertion or deletion errors, the wallet may assume that the correct share length is a multiple of 16 bytes.
+1. If the share length is *not* 16, 32 or 64 bytes, but the checksum passes, the wallet should confirm that the user intends to import a non-standard share length.
 1. After the first share has been entered and accepted, the wallet now knows the seed ID and threshold value.
    * If the first share had index `S`, this was the actual seed and the import process is complete.
    * Otherwise, the first character of the share will be a numeric character between `2` and `9` inclusive.
 The user must enter this many shares in total.